August 26, 2020

 It’s also a good idea to watch for any mention of provisions that allow the vendor to increase fees during the course of your contract.
 You should also see if there are provisions that allow you to negate the contract after a year if the solution isn’t working the way you need it to.

-No matter how perfect the partnership between your company and the software vendor is, at some point you’ll likely end up parting ways.
+No matter how perfect the partnership between your company and the software vendor is, at some point, you’ll likely end up parting ways.

 When that day comes, even your most trusted vendor could try to pull an unprofessional tactic, like holding your data hostage or charging an extreme amount of money to get you to stay on as a customer.
-Before signing, ask the vendor what will happen with your data if you were to leave, and how you would be able to get it back.
+Before signing, ask the vendor what will happen with your data if you were to leave and how you would be able to get it back.

 You wouldn’t buy a car without taking it for a test drive first, right?